luximus-hunter/aris/README.md

 ## Download

 Click the `Code` button at the top of the page, and then `Download ZIP`.
+Unzip that and put the folder inside into your Minecraft resource packs.

 ## Currently supported blocks